causztic/nextjs-blog/posts/gboard-autocompletion-bug.md

 }
 ```

-Doing this improves the UX on mobile as a numeric keyboard will appear, allows us to maintain the comma separator for readability, and also prevents the Gboard emoji bug from happening as the keyboard is not a text one anymore!
+Doing this improves the UX on mobile as a numeric keyboard will appear, which allows us to maintain the comma separator for readability, while also preventing the Gboard emoji bug from happening with the keyboard change!
 Talk about killing two birds with one stone :)

 ## Some unrelated rambling

 While sleuthing around to fix this bug, I also managed to refactor the component from a weird mix of uncontrolled and controlled to a fully controlled one.
-I will be going through this particular case in the next article!
+I will be going through this particular exercise in the next article!